 Buying a Keyboard Cover

-Another options is to purchase a keyboard cover for your macbook keyboard.
+Another option is to purchase a keyboard cover for your Macbook.
 This allows you to easily switch between using Japanese and English keyboard characters without changing any software settings.
-It’s a great option for people who use both language frequently, or are just learning Japanese typing.
-Below are some suggested and affordable options for Japanese MacBook keyboard covers.
+It's a great option for people who use both languages frequently or are just learning Japanese typing.
+Below is an affordable option for a Japanese MacBook keyboard cover.

 - 1)【Japan Layout only】Designed for MacBook New Pro 16 inch Model A2141 (2019 Release)&Pro 13 inch Model A2289/A2251(2020 Release).

 - 2)【ATTENTION】: Buy One Will Get Two pcs.Another one free gift cover is HRH Customized,not same as your order one but perfect fit for your Laptop.Only Buy From HRH Store will can free get Another...

 - 3)【ADVANTAGE】Removable and washable, keeping it clean and makes it always new, environmentally protective and ideal for resistance against drink or food spillage's at home or at work.

 - 4)【ADVANTAGE】Extra slim silicone skin, made it easier for typing, The Japanese keywords are printed on the keyboard cover.